Purchasing a dog is a pretty big commitment. It’s more than just a pet that may stay in its tank, or mind its own business.

 It also socializes well with other pets, so there is no harm in also getting a cat.

 Training an English Boodle isn’t necessarily difficult, but it requires patience.
-Its bulldog heritage often results in it being quite stubborn, so you need to put a conscious effort on being firm, stern and disciplined.
+Its bulldog heritage often results in it being quite stubborn, so you need to put a conscious effort into being firm, stern and disciplined.

 Use treats throughout obedience training to show it the difference between right and wrong, as it can positively reinforce the Boodle and make it feel happy.